 Robert de Lapouyade of Covington was the last of the great Louisiana Scene Painters.
 As a youth, his talents became well known, and as he grew, his expertise in painting earned him an apprenticeship with Eugene and Clarke Cox, scene painters with the New Orleans theater circuit.Click here to read about him.

-Frank Levy has pursued a life mission over the past 40 years to introduce as many children and adults as possible to the creative world of the theater, and he has done so with enthusiasm, energy and expertise.
+Frank Levy pursued a life mission over 40 years to introduce as many children and adults as possible to the creative world of the theater, and he did so with enthusiasm, energy and expertise.
 Click here to read about him.

 Joe Manuel and Phil Patterson, traditional acoustic guitar makers, started the Abita Springs Guitar Company, LLC. about 14 years ago.
 Their guitars are not only works of art, but you can play a tune with them as well.
 Click here to read about them.